universalamateur/universalamateur.github.io/content/post/How-TeamOps-principles-foster-discontinuous-innovation-at-GitLab.md

 Umpteen resolutions keep your organization agile and its change velocity high.

 Everyone in your organization should feel free to disagree with a decision, after they commit and act according to the resolution.
 A [collaborative](https://about.gitlab.com/handbook/values/#collaboration) decision, following the TeamOps model, does not [need a consensus](https://about.gitlab.com/handbook/values/#collaboration-is-not-consensus), but can [always be questioned](https://about.gitlab.com/handbook/values/#disagree-commit-and-disagree), iterated upon or even reverted.
-Treating every decision as a [two way door](https://about.gitlab.com/handbook/values/#make-two-way-door-decisions), rolling back on an iteration and implementing the better solution is the rule, realizing [blameless problem solving](https://about.gitlab.com/handbook/values/#blameless-problem-solving).
+Treating every decision as a [2-way-door](https://about.gitlab.com/handbook/values/#make-two-way-door-decisions), rolling back on an iteration and implementing the better solution is the rule, realizing [blameless problem solving](https://about.gitlab.com/handbook/values/#blameless-problem-solving).

 The high decision velocity empowers your teams and the whole organization to adapt and get more efficient.